 Protecting the environment can happen through protection of land but is also connected to how projects are developed and operated.
-Mining, as a tool for social and economic development, can be done in a manner that is compatible with sustainable development.
-This means, among other things, managing natural resources for the needs of communities without compromising the needs of future generations.
+Infrastructure, as a tool for social and economic development, can be planned and built in a manner that is compatible with sustainable development to minimize impact on land and resources.

 Fighting climate change

-Climate change is real and is impacting Eeyou Itschee more and more each season.
+Climate change is a real threat and is impacting Eeyou Itschee more and more each season.
 The conservation strategy also aims to reduce the impact of climate change on local communities and those around the world.
-Eeyou Itschee is home to many natural resources which are strategic for the new economy, including waterpower and critical minerals, and is prepared to contribute to the global fight against climate change.
+Eeyou Itschee is home to many natural resources which are strategic for the new and more sustainable economy, including waterpower and critical minerals, and is prepared to contribute to the global fight against climate change.